-But if you can offer your customers a great product and do it with a smile, they’ll remember that.
+If you can offer your customers a great product and do it with a smile, they’ll remember that.

-So just be sure that you can stand behind what you are selling or doing 100%.
+Just be sure that you can stand behind what you are selling or doing 100%.
 If you are selling eggs and a customer gets a bad egg by chance, don’t argue with them.
 I know this can happen from time to time.

 Instead, tell them to come on back, and you’ll replace the egg and then some for the trouble.
 Most aren’t going to hang on to the ‘bad egg’ experience.
 Instead, they’ll remember how well you treated them and were quick to fix the issue.

 So if you want to stand out, then stand with your product and produce something that you are proud of.

 5. Become a Bookkeeper

 Next, you’ll need to become a great bookkeeper.
 When you run your own business, this means that you’ll have to pay taxes on this business.